EyalAr/lwip/README.md

   - `"fast"` - Basic compression.
 Fast.
   - `"high"` - High compression.
 Slowest.
 - `interlaced {Boolean}`: Defaults to `false`.
+- `transparency {true/false/'auto'}`: Preserve transparency?
+Defaults to `'auto'`.
+Determines if the encoded image will have 3 or 4 channels.
+If `'auto'`, the image will be encoded with 4 channels if it has transparent components, and 3 channels otherwise.

 #### Write to file